Press ESC to close

 Performance and Handling

-Despite its compact size, the Saint Victor 5.56 pistol shines in terms of performance.
+Despite its compact size, the Saint Victor pistol shines in terms of performance.
 The direct impingement gas system offers smooth cycling, and the pinned low-profile gas block ensures consistent reliability, even during high rates of sustained fire.
-The heavy H-buffer system also helps manage recoil effectively for this shortened platform.
+The heavy H-buffer system also helps manage recoil effectively for this shortened platform, making the pistol easier to keep on target.

 cmmg dissent